In Exercises 17–20, you are dealt one card from a standard 52-card deck. Find the probability of being dealt a picture card.

 Event

 An event is a specific outcome or a set of outcomes from the sample space.
-In this question, the event is rolling a 4, which is one specific outcome.
-Identifying the event helps in determining the favorable outcomes for the probability calculation.
+In this question, the event is rolling a 4, which is a single outcome within the sample space.
+Identifying the event helps in determining the favorable outcomes.

 Recommended video: